auschill/ParallelProgrammingLabs/docs/Vitis_HLS_Tutor/Deploying_the_Adder_on_FPGA.md

 <div align=center><img src="Images/18/17.png" alt="drawing" width="400"/></div>

-Then open a browser such as Google and enter URL which contains your IP address like ```130.127.199.27:9090``` then you can see the entrance page like below:
 Once your Ethernet connection is set up and you have verified your IP address, you can proceed to access the entrance page by opening a Web Browser and enter the URL containing your IP address like ```130.127.199.27:9090```.
 When you press Enter, you should see the entrance page appear, confirming that your connection is properly set up.

 <div align=center><img src="Images/18/18.png" alt="drawing" width="400"/></div>

-You can enter the password and if the password is right you will see the page like below:
+Enter the correct password and click on "Login."
+If the password is right, you will see the right page like below:

 <div align=center><img src="Images/18/19.png" alt="drawing" width="400"/></div>